-The major fish bycatch species can be divided into three groups: species that are typically discarded and are usually alive (e.g. sunfish and rudderfish), species that are typically discarded and are usually dead (e.g. dealfish and lancetfish), and species that are typically retained, but may be returned to the sea (i.e. make shark and perbeagle shark).
+The major fish bycatch species can be divided into three groups: species that are typically discarded and are usually alive (e.g. sunfish and pelagic stingray), species that are typically discarded and are usually dead (e.g. dealfish and lancetfish), and species that are typically retained, but may be returned to the sea (i.e. mako shark and porbeagle shark).
 The species listed in this last group are subject to the QMS and dead releases of these sharks count against a fisher's quota.
 Blue, mako, and porbeagle sharks have usually been discarded since finning was banned in New Zealand, with the proportion alive highest for blue sharks and lowest for porbeagle sharks.

-In 2020 the following observations were made on shark and ray captures in longline fisheries:
+In 2021 the following observations were made on shark and ray captures in longline fisheries:

-- No spine-tailed devil or manta rays caught - No reported silky, oceanic whitetip, great white, or whale sharks captures
+- One giant manta (Manta birostris) was caught - No reported silky, oceanic whitetip, great white, or whale sharks captures